alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

 #### Exercise

-Add another step to the former workflow to see the `SECRETS` context
+Add another step to the former workflow to see the `SECRETS` context.
+What do you see?

 ## GITHUB_TOKEN